codekaizen-github/orashub/README.md

-# WordPress Plugin Registry ORAS
+# ORASHub

-A tool for storing and retrieving WordPress plugins using OCI Registry As Storage (ORAS).
+A tool for storing and retrieving files using OCI Registry As Storage (ORAS).

 ## Features

-- Store WordPress plugins in any OCI-compatible registry (GitHub Container Registry, Docker Hub, etc.)
+- Store files in any OCI-compatible registry (GitHub Container Registry, Docker Hub, etc.)
 - Download plugins directly from the registry
 - Stream content efficiently without needing temporary files
 - Support for proper content types and download headers